 Slovenia’s weather varies across different parts of the country, from the coast to the Alps.
 Summer temperatures are warm, ranging from 20 to 25 degrees Celsius and sometimes reaching 30 degrees Celsius or more.
 Winter temperatures can drop below zero accompanied by snow and heavy, cold winds called the Bora, especially in the mountains.
 Spring and early autumn have the most pleasant weather but they also bring in some rain.

 The country can be divided into three different areas that influence the weather: the mountainous regions of north, the coast on the west, and the hills and valleys of the central region.
 The northern Alps bring lots of snow, which makes it a popular location for winter activities like skiing.
 The coast is the warmest area with a Mediterranean-like climate.
 The interior has a moderate continental climate.

-The best time to visit Slovenia is during the shoulder seasons in April/May and September/October when the crowds are few and the prices are lower.
+The best time to visit Slovenia is during the shoulder seasons in April and May or September and October, when the crowds are few and the prices are lower.
 The mild climate is perfect for exploring and other activities like hiking, rafting and swimming.
 Summer is when most visitors arrive and prices are highest.
 Museums and attractions open.
 Winter is the low season but draws people to the mountains for skiing.
-The Christmas/New Year season also draws in crowds.
+The Christmas and New Year season also draws in crowds.

 Airports and airlines

 Search for flights to Slovenia with Netflights by typing in your departing city and Ljubljana Joze Pucnik Airport as your destination.
 Select your holiday dates on the calendar, or choose ‘flexible dates’ to find the cheapest day of travel.
 View your results from ‘low to high price’ and compare across air carriers with the ‘best price by airlines’ filter.